npm/npm/doc/cli/config.md

 npm gets its configuration values from 6 sources, in this priority:

-* cli:
+### Command Line Flags

-  The command line flags.
-Putting `--foo bar` on the command line sets the `foo` configuration parameter to `"bar"`.
+Putting `--foo bar` on the command line sets the
+`foo` configuration parameter to `"bar"`.
 A `--` argument tells the cli parser to stop reading flags.
 A `--flag` parameter that is at the *end* of the command will be given the value of `true`.

-* env:
+### Environment Variables

 Any environment variables that start with `npm_config_` will be interpreted as a configuration parameter.
 For example, putting `npm_config_foo=bar` in your environment will set the `foo` configuration parameter to `bar`.
 Any environment configurations that are not given a value will be given the value of `true`.
 Config values are case-insensitive, so `NPM_CONFIG_FOO=bar` will work the same.

+### Per-user config file

-* $HOME/.npmrc (or the `userconfig` param, if set above):
+`$HOME/.npmrc` (or the `userconfig` param, if set above)

 This file is an ini-file formatted list of `key = value` parameters.

+### Global config file

-* $PREFIX/etc/npmrc (or the `globalconfig` param, if set above):
+`$PREFIX/etc/npmrc` (or the `globalconfig` param, if set above):
 This file is an ini-file formatted list of `key = value` parameters

+### Built-in config file

+`path/to/npm/itself/npmrc`

-* path/to/npm/itself/npmrc:  This is an unchangeable "builtin" configuration file that npm keeps consistent across updates.
+This is an unchangeable "builtin" configuration file that npm keeps consistent across updates.
 Set fields in here using the `./configure` script that comes with npm.
 This is primarily for distribution maintainers to override default configs in a standard and consistent manner.

-* default configs:
+### Default Configs

-  This is a set of configuration parameters that are internal to npm, and are defaults if nothing else is specified.
+A set of configuration parameters that are internal to npm, and are defaults if nothing else is specified.

 ## Sub-commands